Penis Enlargement Using Fillers

 materials are injected deep in the face along the bone layer.
 The dermis of the penis

 is very thin.
-Placement of a volume of material that would provide Girth to the penis
+Placement of a volume of material that would provide Girth

 in the dermis would not be possible due to the small layer present.
 Therefore,